Ideal class group of an extension of rings and Picard group: Ideal class group of an extension vs Picard group

 The set of invertible ideals of a ring extension $A\subseteq B$ is an Abelian group under multiplication with the identity element $A$.
-We will denote this group by $\mathscr{G}(A,B)$.
-It is also clear that the set of all $A$-submodules of $B$ is a commutative monoid under multiplication with the identity element $A$.
+Following \cite{Roberts-Singh}, we will denote this group by $\mathscr{G}(A,B)$.
 Then we have the following simple observations:

 \begin{lemma} Let $A\subseteq B$ be an extension of rings and $b\in B$.
 Then $L=Ab$ is an invertible ideal of this extension if and only if $b\in B^{\ast}$.
 In this case, $L^{-1}=Ab^{-1}$. \end{lemma}